L400-RTI/Training-material/modules/02 - Real-Time Hub.md

 - **Ingestion Mapping**: The engine uses ingestion mapping definitions—JSON-based or KQL-declared—to correlate raw data fields to structured table schemas.
 This ensures both consistency and flexibility across ingestion pipelines.

-- **Update Policies Execution**: For scenarios that require transformation or partitioning (e.g., splitting telemetry into multiple tables), the Kusto Engine executes update policies in near real time.
+- **Update Policies Execution**: For scenarios that require transformation or paReal-Time Intelligencetioning (e.g., splitting telemetry into multiple tables), the Kusto Engine executes update policies in near real time.
 This allows for lightweight, declarative stream processing without the need for additional compute layers.

 - **Query Execution**: After ingestion, the same engine supports ultra-fast query performance across vast amounts of streaming and historical data.
 This dual-purpose design—serving both ingestion and analytical querying—eliminates latency layers between processing and insight.